lsst-ts/tssw_developer_guide/doc/index.rst

 * In Review

-  * Once the code is complete and all unit tests are passing, intitate a pull request on the develop branch and assign it to the Reviewer(s).
+  * Once the code is complete and all unit tests are passing, initiate a pull request on the develop branch and assign it to the Reviewer(s).
   * The Reviewer ensures

     * Code is complete and understandable.